OpenDataology/website/content/en/docs/components/pipelines/sdk/output-viewer.md

       class="mt-3 mb-3 border border-info rounded">

-All screenshots and code snippets on this page come from a sample pipeline that you can run directly from the Kubeflow Pipelines UI.
+All screenshots and code snippets on this page come from a sample pipeline that you can run directly from the OpenDataology Pipelines UI.
 See the [sample description and links below](#example-source).

 <a id="v2-visualization"></a>